Selma Dabbagh: Inspiration

 Dabbagh is strongly influenced by Palestine, the greater Palestinian diaspora, and her legal work in human rights and international criminal law.
-Following the COVID-19 lock-down in London, she described her motivations as "love and resistance."
+Following the COVID-19 lock-down in London, she described her motivations as "love and resistance".

 Works

 Since 2004, she has written short stories that have appeared in New Writing 15 and Qissat: Short Stories by Palestinian Women.
 She has been a nominee for the Pushcart Prize and twice been a finalist in the Fish Short Story Prize, for "Beirut-Paris-Beirut" (2005) and for "Aubergine" (2004).

-Dabbagh's debut novel Out of It was published in 2011, receiving positive coverage in a wide range of publications and outlets, including Kirkus Reviews, ArabLit, Guernica, and The Independent, with Ahdaf Soueif praising the book as "a new and welcome take on the Palestinian story".
+Dabbagh's debut novel Out of It was published in 2011,."Bloomsbury Launches Selma Dabbagh's Palestine Novel 'Out if It' in London" (2011) receiving positive coverage in a wide range of publications and outlets, including Kirkus Reviews, ArabLit, Guernica, and The Independent, with Ahdaf Soueif praising the book as "a new and welcome take on the Palestinian story".

 In 2014, Dabbagh's radio play The Brick was broadcast by BBC Radio 4, being nominated for an Imison Award.

 She edited the anthology We Wrote in Symbols: Love and Lust by Arab Women Writers, published by Saqi in 2021.